 No, dogs cannot eat raw potatoes.

 Refrain from giving raw potatoes to the dogs.
 They find raw potatoes extremely hard to digest.
 Raw potatoes block their gastrointestinal tracts resulting in diarrhea, abdominal pain, and vomiting.
 Diabetic dogs should be kept away from raw potatoes; otherwise, it would raise their blood sugar level.

 4. Can dogs eat potatoes skin?

-No, they can’t.
+No, dogs can’t eat potatoes skin or potato with skin.
 Always remove the skin.
 A poison named solanine, present in the potatoes’ skin is dangerous for the esophagus and stomach lining of your canine buddy.
 Cooking won’t destroy all of it.

 5. Can dogs eat potato chips?

 No, your dogs can’t eat potato chips at all.
 The salt, oil, spices, artificial flavors, sodium, etc. are not dog-friendly ingredients.
 After eating salt, dogs suffer from excessive thirst and urination that triggers sodium ion poisoning.
-Your four-legged friend can experience depression, vomiting, tremors, seizures, high temperature, and diarrhea.
+Dog eating potato chips can experience depression, vomiting, tremors, seizures, high temperature, and diarrhea.

 6. Can dogs eat baked potatoes?